 Pediatric abusive head trauma (AHT) most often involves brain injury of infants and young children.
 Another term for this condition is shaken baby syndrome (SBS).
-Shaking, blunt impact, or the combination can result in neurological injury.
+Shaking, blunt impact or the combination can result in neurological injury.
+AHT is the most dangerous and deadly form of child abuse.

 Abusive head trauma typically involves injury to the intracranial contents or skull of an infant or child younger than 5 years old as a result of violent shaking or blunt impact.
 The outcome ranges from complete recovery to significant brain damage and death.